deepfence/golang_deepfence_sdk/client/docs/ModelUserRegisterRequest.md

 ### NewModelUserRegisterRequest

-`func NewModelUserRegisterRequest(company string, consoleUrl string, email string, firstName string, isTemporaryPassword bool, lastName string, password string, ) *ModelUserRegisterRequest`
+`func NewModelUserRegisterRequest(company string, consoleUrl string, email string, firstName string, lastName string, password string, ) *ModelUserRegisterRequest`

 NewModelUserRegisterRequest instantiates a new ModelUserRegisterRequest object This constructor will assign default values to properties that have it defined,